Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 Create your poppet, using a piece of clothing, a lock of hair or some small possession belonging to the person you wish to protect.

 Design a ritual.
 You might want to cast a circle, use incense and candles.
 The basic structure of your ritual is up to you.
 Find some guidance here: How to Begin Witchcraft: Casting Spells.
 It’s always good to prepare everything beforehand.

 Hold the poppet in your hands.
-Allow the emotion of love build within you.
-Also be confident that the person is protected.
+Allow the emotion of love to build within you.
+Also, be confident that the person is protected.
 Feeling this strong emotion is key to a successful spell.
 Envision the love pouring through your hands into the doll.

 Say three times:

 *The person’s name*, I call upon the power of love